katyo/fanctl/README.md

 `fanctl` is a replacement for `fancontrol` from `lm_sensors` meant to have a more fine-grained control interface in its config file.

+## Motivation

+`fancontrol`'s configuration is pretty cryptic, and controlling it is quite hard.
+[Rust](https://rust-lang.org) was chosen as the implementation language of choice due to the problems that can arise if the program controlling your fans crashes un-cleanly (potentially causing hardware to overheat).

 # Usage

 ```